niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 6. The disadvantage is that a data cube doesn’t have the same flexibility as querying the raw data.
 For

 # SQL and NoSQL Databases
+1. Many NoSQL DBs are optimized for write.
 ## Database Scaling
 Most web apps are majority reads, around 95% +
 ### Basic Scaling Techniques